 When people believe that you can deliver the results you promise, they can picture themselves working with you, they get excited about working with you, and they can imagine what life will look like after working with you.

 Does your website guide your visitors to take the next step on their buying journey?

 It’s like sending a child to pack for a weekend at the cottage.
 You could just send them to pack and hope they navigate their way through the packing.
 Or you could guide them.
 Did you pack your swim shorts and towel?
 Hoodie?
 PJs.
 Toothbrush?
 You are taking them on a journey through their day to ensure that they have everything they need.

-Each page on your website should have a call-to-action which guides your visitor to take the next step on their journey - whether it be to learn more about your services, then more about you, then to read the testimonials to build trust and to finally contact you.
+Each page on your website needs to have a call-to-action which guides your visitor to take the next step on their journey - whether it be to learn more about your services, then more about you, then read your testimonials to build trust and to finally contact you.
 Your visitors need to be guided.

 How is your website getting traffic?

 You may have a beautiful website that clearly articulates how you help your customers become a better version of themselves, however, it may be the best kept secret on the internet.

 With today’s technology, there are multiple ways you can use to send traffic to your website.
 You can:

-- Create blog posts, with relevant content that solves your ideal client’s problem, so they can find you online.
+- Create blog posts with relevant content that solves your ideal client’s problem, so they can find you online.

 - Leverage social media to intrigue your audience to visit your website and engage them with your brand.